 There are various types of internal, external and government-funded awards and scholarships offered for graduate students at the University of Guelph:

-There are numerous scholarships and awards available internally from the University of Guelph specific to graduate students in the College of Physical & Engineering Science (CPES).
+There are numerous scholarships and awards available internally from the University of Guelph specific to graduate students in the College of Engineering & Physical Science (CEPS).
 While you are automatically considered and do not need to apply for some scholarships (e.g. entrance scholarships), majority of scholarships do require a seperate application.
-For information and to search for available awards, please visit CPES University Awards & Scholarships.
+For information and to search for available awards, please visit CEPS University Awards & Scholarships.

 The Ontario Graduate Scholarship (OGS) is an external scholarship jointly funded by the Government of Ontario and University of Guelph that awards academic excellence at the master's and doctoral levels of graduate study.
 Normally, the OGS scholarship requires a separate application with a deadline in the Fall for the following academic year.
 For more information, please visit the Ontario Graduate Scholarship Information page.